paralab/treu-web/index.md

 inclusion, and research),
 mentored research projects, and cohort-building.

+The program focuses on teaching students about the nature of research through structured activities and legitimate peripheral participation, **rather than limiting their involvement to just tasks they can perform independently**.
+Across the cohort, students will be embedded in research from different areas related to trust and reproducibility, most likely topics that they didn't realize were even part of computing.
+Our approach will accelerate students' engagement with the purpose, impact, and practices of research.

 Housing, travel, and a $XXXX stipend are provided for participants.

 ## Should I apply to Treu ?